MahajanPreksha/DSA-in-CPP/Template Classes/README.md

 # Map
 - Map is an STL Container which stores key-value pairs.
+- A map is used to make a solution efficient.
 - The elements (i.e. key-value pairs) are stored in ascending or descending order.
 - Maps can't have duplicate keys i.e. keys are unique.
 - Maps in C++ are implemented through Binary Search Tree.